wishawa/consecuit/README.md

 **This crate uses unsafe.**

-Don't worry.
-All publicly exposed function is safe.
+All publicly exposed functions are safe.